AidanRocke/Monte-Carlo-Hypothesis/README.md

 a 150 cL Château Lafite-Rothschild Magnum from 2012 on the 24th of December 2021.

 ## Frequently Answered Questions:

-**In what sense do the prime numbers have a maximum entropy distribution?**

-This was carefully explained on the MathOverflow: https://mathoverflow.net/q/384109

-**In what sense are prime encodings algorithmically random?**

-I shall first assume that you have read both pages of [the complete challenge description](https://github.com/AidanRocke/Monte-Carlo-Hypothesis/blob/main/monte-carlo-hypothesis.pdf) and the theory behind this hypothesis: https://mathoverflow.net/q/384109
-Given these assumptions, let's consider a thought experiment.

-We shall first note that the locations of the primes are necessary and sufficient to define a prime encoding of any length.
-Now, let's suppose you have a small fortune and enter a Casino which only offers one game.
-Given a prime encoding of finite length, predict the location of the next prime number.
-Every time you are correct you win a dollar and every time you are incorrect you lose a dollar.

-If a profitable betting strategy exists, you may design an algorithm to implement this strategy.
-However, the statement that prime encodings are algorithmically random implies that if you play the game long enough you won't make any profit whatsoever.
-Moreover, given that the prime numbers have a maximum entropy distribution if you play this game long enough you will eventually lose all your money.

 **What is the precise definition of asymptotic incompressibility?**